imagej/imagej.github.io/_pages/techniques/colocalization-analysis.md

 ### Colocalization Test

-{% include info-box content="Note: this plugin is no longer under active development and support.
+{% include notice icon="info" content="Note: this plugin is no longer under active development and support.
 Use [Coloc 2](/plugins/coloc-2) instead, which does the same thing, only more correctly, and as described in the original publication by Costes, instead of making a nasty assumption and shortcut." %}

 The [Colocalization Test](/plugins/colocalization-test) plugin performs the Costes test for statistical significance (which you should ALWAYS do after calculating the thresholded Manders coefficients and the scatterplot).
 It is in the menus at {% include bc path='Analyze | Colocalization | Colocalization Test' %}